GePajarinen/Studying-Pytest/README.md

 black -> to auto format the file
 ipython -> turns the venv into a Notebook type (~ Jupiter) just type ipython to activate it and exit().
 Good to prototype the unit test.

-He is also going to test the instalations!!!
+Also going to test the instalations!!!

+# to test only one module:

+python -m pytest -vv folder/file.py::module_name